dclelland/Gong/README.md

 ### Todo

-- Test out createDestination alongside createInput
+- Test out all the functions
-- Finish the zero-state singleton
-    - Notification and note delegate...?
+- Better setup for MIDIClient.Notification and MIDIPacket (MIDIMessage...?
+MIDIEvent.timestamp, message feels right, with extensions to MIDIPacket and MIDIPacketList, not sure about MIDINotification)

 Then: